 - A blackhead is caused by a mixture of dead skin cells and sebum that gets trapped in your pores.

 - Blackheads around your chin and mouth can be caused by touching your skin too much, excess amounts of oil, and stress.
+For men seeking blackhead skincare help, try our men's charcoal face wash.

 - You can use pore strips on your chin to quickly and easily remove blackheads.
 If your blackheads are more stubborn, ask your dermatologist about professional extractions or prescription treatments.